frosas/lag/README.md

 - Inform the user when the service worker is update (and suggest reload).
 - `_abortOldestPingsOverConcurrencyLimit()` to not abort "the first of the last unresponded pings".
+- Distinguish, in the chart, between failed and aborted pings?

 ## Development